 Financing Your Degree

-MPH@GW students are charged tuition on a per-credit-hour basis, and the current rate of tuition for the 2017-2018 academic year is $1,580 per credit.
-You are required to complete 45 credits to earn your Master of Public Health degree through the MPH@GW program, totaling $71,100 under current tuition rates.
+MPH@GW students are charged tuition on a per-credit-hour basis, and the current rate of tuition for the 2018-2019 academic year is $1,660 per credit.
+You are required to complete 45 credits to earn your Master of Public Health degree through the MPH@GW program, totaling $74,700 under current tuition rates.
 Please keep in mind that this is only an estimate, as GW tuition rates are re-evaluated each year.
 Visit GW's graduate tuition page to download the Milken Institute School of Public Health's list of associated fees and tuition information.

 - Federal Direct Unsubsidized Loans: Students are potentially eligible to borrow up to $35,778 in Direct Unsubsidized Loans per 11-month academic year, regardless of personal or spousal income.